microsoft/language-server-protocol/_specifications/lsp/3.18/notebookDocument/notebook.md

 Next we describe how notebooks, notebook cells and the content of a notebook cell should be synchronized to a language server.

 Syncing the text content of a cell is relatively easy since clients should model them as text documents.
-However since the URI of a notebook cell's text document should be opaque, servers can not know its scheme nor its path.
-However what is know is the notebook document itself.
+However, since the URI of a notebook cell's text document should be opaque, servers cannot know its scheme nor its path.
+What is known is the notebook document itself.
 We therefore introduce a special filter for notebook cell documents:

 <div class="anchorHolder"><a href="#notebookCellTextDocumentFilter" name="notebookCellTextDocumentFilter" class="linkableAnchor"></a></div>